su2code/su2code.github.io/_su2gui/Initialization.md

 ## Initialization using Restart File

-This method uses a Restart File to initialize the problem.
+**Description**: This method uses a previously saved simulation state from a Restart file to initialize the current simulation.

+**Use Case**: This is ideal for continuing simulations from where they left off or for testing variations without starting from scratch, which can save time and resources.

 SU2GUI supports both `.dat` and `.csv` formats for restart files.

 **Steps for Restart Initialization**